Full-Metal-JS/reserver-space/README.md

 ## NodetoJoy
 ### Project description

-roomTap is a simple web application allowing roommates to reserve a room within their house and notify all roommates of why, when and where in order to avoid scheduling conflicts.
+Dibs is a simple web application allowing roommates to reserve a room within their house and notify all roommates of why, when and where in order to avoid scheduling conflicts.

 Have you ever thought, wow, I would love to make dinner for my female friend? ...the day finally arrives and the kitchen is filthy and/or your roommates are busy playing drinking games!
-Boom... roomTap!
+Boom...
+Dibs!

 #### Team: